ViewComponent/view_component/README.md

 ```

-Rendering is as simple as using the folder's name as a namespace:
+The component can then be rendered using the folder name as a namespace:

 ```erb
 <%= render(Example::Component.new(title: "my title")) do %>